Chevrolet Cosworth Vega: Racing origin

 Known at Cosworth Engineering as Project EA, a Cosworth racing engine based on the Vega aluminum block produced a reported 260 hp and powered Chevron and Lola race cars to wins in the 2-liter class in their first outings.
-The ZO9 Cosworth Vega engine is a de-tuned version.
-Bore, stroke and valve sizes are identical but it lacks the EA engine’s dry sump lubricating system (unnecessary in a street use car), has a lower compression ratio and different valve timing, and uses Bendix electronic fuel injection instead of Lucas mechanical injection to cope with a wider range of operating conditions as well as emission controls.
+The Cosworth Vega engine, RPO Z09, is a de-tuned version.
+Bore, stroke and valve sizes are identical but it lacks the EA engine's dry sump lubricating system, has a lower compression ratio and different valve timing, and uses Bendix electronic fuel injection instead of Lucas mechanical injection to cope with a wider range of operating conditions as well as emission controls.

 Development

-In March, 1970 John DeLorean, GM’s general manager and vice-president, sent engine designer Calvin Wade to England in search of cylinder head technology to improve the Vega's performance.
+In March, 1970 John DeLorean, GM's general manager and vice-president, sent engine designer Calvin Wade to England in search of cylinder head technology to improve the Vega's performance.
 Fuel injection would be needed to control emissions without power loss; also stronger internal parts to work with the existing block and the Cosworth head.
 That summer, DeLorean authorized Wade to build a prototype Cosworth Vega engine.
 A meager budget, and resistance from managers between Wade and DeLorean, meant low priority for the project, but once approved by DeLorean it could not be killed.

 In June, 1971 the prototype gave 170 hp on dual Holley-Weber two-barrel carburetors.
 At Easter, 1972 GM President Edward Cole drove three Vegas for comparison: a base model, an all-aluminum small-block V8-powered prototype, and the Cosworth.
 He pledged approval from the Engineering Policy Group for DeLorean's request to initiate Cosworth production.
-Approval of development aimed at U.S. Environmental Protection Agency (EPA) certification soon followed, and Wade began a 12-car development program to accumulate test mileage in a range of environments including high altitude, heat and cold, to test the engine’s eligibility.
+Approval of development aimed at U.S. Environmental Protection Agency (EPA) certification soon followed, and Wade began a 12-car development program to accumulate test mileage in a range of environments including high altitude, heat and cold, to test the engine's eligibility.
 At the GM desert proving ground, the car reached 122 mph.

 In April, 1973 the design was frozen and two cars were built to accumulate mileage for EPA emission certification.
 The press was notified of the program and in August 1973 a Car and Driver feature alerted the public to an upcoming 140 hp Cosworth Vega.
 The engine needed more dynamometer time, new cam profiles to trade some high-end power for more low-end torque, and a tubular header to replace the cast iron exhaust manifold.
 Although delayed, the project now received higher priority, more engineering manpower and more funding.
 Chevrolet dealers began accepting large deposits for early delivery.